atbcb/usab-uswds/_tad/rad-x.md

             <li> <a href="https://www.w3.org/TR/mobile-accessibility-mapping/">Mobile Accessibility</a> </li>
           </ul>
         </li>
-        <li>Ensure the QRG is available as a PDF that conforms to Section 508, WCAG 2.1 level AA, and PDF/Unive	rsal Accessibility (UA) standards.</li>
+        <li>Ensure the QRG is available as a PDF that conforms to Section 508, WCAG 2.1 level AA, and PDF/Universal Accessibility (UA) standards.</li>
         <li>Ensure all images have meaningful, descriptive alternative ('alt') text, particularly when describing test components such that they can be discerned from one another non-visually.</li>
         <li>Ensure all form fields have accessible names/labels.</li>
         <li>Consider providing a Digital Accessible Information System (DAISY) format of the QRG with sections and subsections defined in the file (See also Physical Components - Instructions/Accessing Information <a href="#11-instructionsaccessing-information">above</a>).</li>